saberland/create-portfolio/README.md

 ### Project

-By default we fetch your GitHub top 6 starred projects, if set to `pinned-project`, will use pinned repository instead:
+By default we fetch your GitHub top 6 starred repositories, if set to `pinned-project`, will use pinned repository instead:

 ```js
 module.exports = {